tvdstorm/CherryLisp/README.md

 The Lisp-side of the implementation is a complete rip-off of Peter Norvig's [JScheme](http://norvig.com/jscheme.html).
-The parser technology is based on techniques introduced by Jan Reker in his [dissertation](http://homepages.cwi.nl/~paulk/dissertations/Rekers.pdf).
+The parser technology is based on techniques introduced by Jan Rekers in his [dissertation](http://homepages.cwi.nl/~paulk/dissertations/Rekers.pdf).